Josiah Swinney, Criminal Defense Lawyer in Frankfort, Clinton County, Indiana

 Domestic Violence Defense Attorney in Indiana

-• Mental Health Issues: In some cases, the accuser may have underlying mental health issues that lead to false claims.
+- Mental Health Issues: Accuser’s issues may lead to false claims.

 Federal Criminal Defense Lawyer in Indiana